funkia/hareactive/README.md

 intuitive to use, pure and memory safe is very tricky.

-When implementing functions such as `scan` most reactive libraries in JavaScript does one of these two things:
+When implementing functions such as `scan` most reactive libraries in JavaScript do one of these two things:

 * Calling `scan` doesn't begin accumulating state at all.
 Only when someone starts observing the result of `scan` is state accumulated.